oracle/template-repo/SECURITY.md

 We ask that you do not use other channels or contact project contributors directly.

-Non-vulnerability related security issues such as new great new ideas for security features are welcome on GitHub Issues.
+Non-vulnerability related security issues such as great new ideas for security features are welcome on GitHub Issues.

 ## Security Updates, Alerts and Bulletins